-Halloween isn’t all about the cute fall decorations and candy; there are plenty of terrifying ways to get you into the Halloween spirit.
+Halloween isn’t all about the cute fall decorations and candy.
+If you’re more drawn to the scary side of October, there are plenty of terrifying ways to get you into the Halloween spirit this season.
 Test your fear factor as you approach some of the scariest haunted sites in the state.
-Here are some of the best Tennessee haunted houses and attractions.
+Here are a few of the best Tennessee haunted houses and attractions.

 8 Tennessee Haunted Houses and Attractions

 2133 Joe Brown Road, Spring Hill, TN 37174 • (931) 486-3063